-Indicator 14k shows that in 2016-17, the Finance and insurance industry had an average premium rate of 0.24 per cent of payroll.
-Four jurisdictions recorded decreases in their premium rates compared to the previous year.
-The Australian Government recorded the largest decrease in the premium rates of this industry compared to the previous year (down 61 per cent), followed by the Northern Territory (down 21 per cent), and Tasmania (down 5 per cent).
-The Australian Capital Territory recorded a 34 per cent increase in the premium rates in 2016-17, followed by South Australia (up 25 per cent).
+Indicator 14k shows that in 2017-18, the Finance and insurance industry had an average premium rate of 0.24 per cent of payroll, a 4 per cent increase from the previous year.
+Two jurisdictions recorded decreases in their premium rates compared to the previous year.
+Tasmania recorded a 7 per cent decrease in their premium rate of this industry compared to the previous year, while Victoria recorded the second largest decrease (down 4 per cent).
+Comcare recorded a 71 per cent increase in the premium rates in 2017-18, followed the Northern Territory (up by 18 per cent).

-New Zealand reported a premium rate of 0.13 per cent of payroll for this industry, which is about half that of the Australian average (0.24 per cent of payroll).
+New Zealand reported a premium rate of 0.14 per cent of payroll for this industry, which is about half that of the Australian average (0.24 per cent of payroll).